 Moore's energetic comic performances as Van Dyke's character's wife, begun at age 24 (eleven years Van Dyke's junior), made both the actress and her signature fittedcapri pants popular, and she became internationally known.
 When she won her firstEmmy Award for her portrayal of Laura Petrie,[36] she said, "I know this will never happen again."[37]
 As Laura Petrie, Moore often wore styles that recalled the fashion ofJackie Kennedy, such as capri pants, echoing an ideal of the Kennedy administration'sCamelot.[38]

-The show marked the first big hit for film and television producerJames L. Brooks, who would also do more work for Moore and Tinker's production company.[37]
+The show marked the first big hit for film and television producerJames L. Brooks, who also did more work for Moore and Tinker's production company.[40]
 Moore's show proved so popular that three regular characters,Valerie Harper asRhoda Morgenstern,Cloris Leachman asPhyllis Lindstrom, andEd Asner asLou Grant spun off into their own three separate series playing the same characters, albeit withLou Grant being an hour-long drama instead of a half-hour sitcom.

 The premise of the single working woman's life, alternating during the program between work and home, became a television staple.[35][41]

-On January 22, 1976, while season six ofThe Mary Tyler Moore Show was in progress, Moore appeared inMary's Incredible Dream, an experimental musical/variety special for CBS,[43] and which also featuredBen Vereen.
+Moore appeared inMary's Incredible Dream, on January 22, 1976, while season six ofThe Mary Tyler Moore Show was in progress.
+This show was an experimental musical/variety special for CBS,[46] that also featuredBen Vereen.
 She described it as "a totally different concept from anything ever attempted on television...
-We go from song to dance to song and back again, telling a story of the eternal cycle of man.
-If viewers don't want to follow the story, they can just enjoy the music and dancing."[44]
-In 1978, she starred in a second CBS special,How to Survive the '70s and Maybe Even Bump Into Happiness, where she received significant support from a strong lineup of guest stars:Bill Bixby,John Ritter,Harvey Korman and Dick Van Dyke.
-In the 1978–79 season, Moore also starred in two unsuccessful CBS variety series.
+We go from song to dance to song and back again, telling a story of the eternal cycle of man.They can just enjoy the music and dancing, if the viewers don't want to follow the story."[47]
+She starred in a second CBS special,How to Survive the '70s and Maybe Even Bump Into Happiness,in 1978 where she received significant support from a strong lineup of guest stars:Bill Bixby,John Ritter,Harvey Korman and Dick Van Dyke.Moore also starred in two unsuccessful CBS variety series in the 1978–79 season.
 The first,Mary, featuredDavid Letterman,Michael Keaton,Swoosie Kurtz andDick Shawn in the supporting cast.
-After CBS canceled that series, it brought Moore back in March 1979 in a new, retooled show,The Mary Tyler Moore Hour.
-Described as a "sit-var" (part situation comedy/part variety series), it had Moore portraying a TV star putting on a variety show.[39]
-The program lasted just 11 episodes.[45]
+CBS brought Moore back in March 1979 in a new, retooled show,The Mary Tyler Moore Hour, after the series was canceled.
+This format was described as a "sit-var" (part situation comedy/part variety series).
+Moore portrayed a TV star putting on a variety show.[42]
+The program lasted just 11 episodes.[48]

-In 2006, Moore guest-starred as Christine St. George, the high-strung host of a fictional TV show, in three episodes of theFox sitcomThat '70s Show.[51]
-Moore's scenes were shot on the same sound stage whereThe Mary Tyler Moore Show was filmed in the 1970s.[51]
-She made a guest appearance on the season two premiere ofHot in Cleveland, which starred her former co-starBetty White.[52]
-It marked the first time that White and Moore had worked together sinceThe Mary Tyler Moore Show ended in 1977.[53]
-In the fall of 2013, Moore reprised her role onHot in Cleveland in a season four episode that reunited Moore and White with formerMary Tyler Moore Show cast membersCloris Leachman,Valerie Harper andGeorgia Engel.
-The reunion coincided with Harper's public announcement that she had been diagnosed with terminal brain cancer and was given only a few months to live.[54]
+Moore guest-starred in 2006 as Christine St. George, the high-strung host of a fictional TV show, in three episodes of theFox sitcomThat '70s Show.[54]
+Moore's scenes were shot on the same sound stage whereThe Mary Tyler Moore Show was filmed in the 1970s.[54]
+She made a guest appearance on the season two premiere ofHot in Cleveland, which starred her former co-starBetty White.[55]
+It marked the first time that White and Moore had worked together sinceThe Mary Tyler Moore Show ended in 1977.[56]
+Moore reprised her role onHot in Cleveland in the fall of 2013, in a season four episode that reunited Moore and White with formerMary Tyler Moore Show cast membersCloris Leachman,Valerie Harper andGeorgia Engel.
+The reunion coincided with Harper's public announcement that she had been diagnosed with terminal brain cancer and was given only a few months to live.[57]

 Moore appeared in severalBroadway plays.
 She was the star of a new musical version ofBreakfast at Tiffany's in December 1966, but the show, titledHolly Golightly, was a flop that closed in previews before opening on Broadway.
 In reviews of performances in Philadelphia and Boston, critics "murdered" the play in which Moore claimed to be singing with bronchial pneumonia.[58]